BukkitPE/BukkitPE/README.md

 - [x] Nether
 - [x] Plugin API (So you can extend it)

+#What is this?

+BukkitPE is software for hosting Minecraft : Pocket Edition servers.
+From controlling everything you can possibly do on MCPE to everything players can ever imagine on a server, BukkitPE also has an API which lets developer extend it.
+Let's face it plain BukkitPE isn't fun :P That's mainly why we have an API.
+BukkitPE ha Clean feels and Stable Features / Performance optimization.

 # How do I install BukkitPE?
 Download the lastest release, [Here](https://github.com/BukkitPE/BukkitPE/releases/download/1.0.0/BukkitPE.zip) extract the zip folder then inside that folder run start.cmd for (Windows) or start.sh for linux users.